 Real interventions aren’t like the ones on TV, and families turning to interventionists to save the lives of their loved ones often have misconceptions about the obscure industry.
 We talked to five certified interventionists who gave insight into the world of interventions, explained how reality TV changed the industry and described the life-changing process that gives hope to families with nowhere else to turn.

+Keith Bradley spent weeks coaching the team, counseling the loved ones.
+They had an answer for any problem, a response to any situation.If she bolted, a walk-out team was in place.
+If she cried, they knew the words to say.
+When she accepted help, a treatment center was ready.
 Bradley was the one who took her to the facility.
 After rehab, he’ll be the one to help her transition to a sober living environment.
 He’ll be involved in the entire recovery process, like he is for every family he helps.

 The family he helped didn’t have an experience like they had seen on reality TV.

 “They think if they refuse to go to treatment that their family is never going to do anything with them.
 Or the sheriff is in the bushes.”